 Yes, after attending, you will receive a certificate of completion for the Tactical Strength & Conditioning Course.

 We currently do not grant permission nor grant access to NSCA members for the purposes of conducting research or participating in surveys.

 The Student and Professional Memberships have the same benefits, the only difference is the cost to make membership affordable for students.
-Student members must submit a verification of their student status.

 Certified Professional with Liability Insurance (CPI) Membership has the same benefits as the Professional membership, plus liability insurance.